 Artists Creating Together empowers individuals with disabilities to learn, grow, and celebrate through the arts.
 By bringing together artists, visual and performing arts, and students with disabilities, we are able to make an impact on the West Michigan community.
-Last year, we were able to help over 6,000 individuals celebrate, succeed and grow through the arts.

 Our Core Values

 Every person is valuable and deserves to be understood.